Our Volunteer Tutors

 Quinn has a B.A. in Math, and a Masters in Teaching, both from Northeastern University.
 His life, love and passion is mathematics eduction.
 His hobbies are bowling and Clash of Clans, and he has recently started watching Game of Thrones.
 He currently teaches 7th grade math at Up Academy in Roxbury.

-Millena Kitterman is a sophomore at Brookline High School.
+Willa Kitterman is a junior at Brookline High School.